 We’d like to think we would have wandered into Nomad Cocktail Bar using our intuition based on the bar’s name alone but we’ll never know for sure.
-We lived as nomads for three years after all.
+We lived as digital nomads for three years after all.

 Instead, we discovered our pick for the best Vilnius bar based on a recommendation from the team at the extraordinary Nineteen18.

 Intimate and cozy with a sophisticated yet bohemian vibe, Nomad offers a rotating menu of unique cocktail creations.
 These cocktails feature top shelf liquors and house made mixers as well as fresh herbs, berries and flowers

 The menu had a ‘dance around the world’ theme during our visit.
 After considering eight lively concoctions (Capoeira, Flamenco, Nichibu, Lithuanian Folk, Can-Can, Haka, Waltz and Lindy Hop), we opted to try two, the Haka and the Waltz.

 Topped with a melange of berries, dried pineapple, fresh mint and cinnamon sticks, the Haka rum drink didn’t disappoint with ingredients like almond syrup and house made tattoo ink bitters.
 Though seemingly simpler in appearance, the Waltz packed an equal wallop thanks to absinthe and a foamy egg white top layer

 Bartender Rūta Šeduik created our cocktails with finesse and a blowtorch as we chilled on velvet chairs and listened to tunes played on the bar’s retro turntable.
 By the time we finished our final sips, the classically trained musician felt like a friend, albeit a friend with cocktail benefits.

 Enjoy a nightcap at Nomads Cocktail Bar after a special dinner at Nineteen18.
 The nearby world-class restaurant serves some of the best food in the Baltics.